4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 The Council of Europe contributes to the work of this Committee by presenting regional initiatives, representing and reporting back to its member states, and identifying and promoting good practice in efforts to achieve SDG4 among its member States.

-The Council of Europe’s approach to quality education is outlined in Recommendation CM(2012)13 on ensuring quality education and programmes supporting EDC/HRE, Competences for Democratic Culture, Ethics, Transparency and Integrity in Education (ETINED), inter-cultural dialogue, and education provision for refugees and migrants are also relevant.
+The Council of Europe’s approach to quality education is outlined in Recommendation CM(2012)13 on ensuring quality education.
+Programmes supporting EDC/HRE; Competences for Democratic Culture; Ethics, Transparency and Integrity in Education (ETINED); inter-cultural dialogue, and education provision for refugees and migrants contribute to achieving SDG 4.

 The European Qualifications Passport for Refugees (EQRP) contributes to the achievement of SDG4 by facilitating the recognition of refugees’ qualifications even in the absence of full documentation.
 The EQPR is a Council of Europe initiative based on the Lisbon Recognition Convention and was presented as an example of good practice at the UNHCR’s Global Forum for Refugees in December 2019.
 The EQPR was developed under the Council of Europe Action Plan on Protecting Refugee and Migrant Children in Europe (2017-2019).